eganrush197/GCE-CLONE/project context/PROJECT_DOCUMENTATION.md

 ```

 **Properties:**
+- Internal use only (not exported from package)
 - All numpy arrays are float32
 - Colors in `sh_dc` are centered around 0 (not 0-1 range)
 - Rotation is normalized quaternion
+- Used during conversion and LOD generation

+**Note:** There is also a `GaussianSplat` class in `src/gaussian_splat.py` for collection-based operations, but it's not currently used by the converter.

 ---